EthicalSource/hippocratic-license-3/content/_index.md

 summary = "TODO"
 +++

-## An Ethical License for Open Source Projects
+## HL3: An Ethical License for Open Source Communities

 For too long, we as software developers have divorced ourselves from the consequences of the code that we write.
 We have told ourselves that development is a pure and abstract pursuit, and have spent our careers writing programs with the goals of clarity, conciseness, readability, performance, and elegance.